mongodb-developer/social-app-demo/README.md

 ## Goal

-The goal of this lesson is to create a MongoDB Atals Cluter and enable the Atlas Data API.
+The goal of this lesson is to create a MongoDB Atlas Cluter and enable the Atlas Data API.

 ## Task 1: Sign up for a MongoDB Atlas Account